JohnataDavi/CepApiFlutter/README.md

 # CepApiFlutter
-Aplicativo desenvolvido no minicurso de flutter do SEEAC ministrado pelo Sávio.
+Application developed in the SEEAC flutter mini course taught by Sávio.